Foreign relations of Myanmar: Burmese Consul incident

 In 1996, the consul in Myanmar for Denmark, James Leander Nichols, was sentenced to three years in jail.
 The sentence was for illegal possession of two facsimile machines and a telephone switchboard.
 Two months later, he died in prison.
 Despite Danish insistence, Burmese authorities refused to allow an independent autopsy.
 Soon after, the European Union, with Canada, called for a United Nations gathering on the democratisation process.

-Day's Work Day

-On 3 November 2010, students from 140 different gymnasiums in Denmark and DanChurchAid, participated in the annual Day's Work Day.
-The money earned by the students goes to improve education for young people in Myanmar.

 Hungary

 In June 2019, Aung San Suu Kyi visited Hungary and meet with the Prime Minister Viktor Orbán.
 "The two leaders highlighted that one of the greatest challenges at present for both countries and their respective regions – south-east Asia and Europe – is migration", read a statement released after their meeting. it also said "They noted that both regions have seen the emergence of the issue of co-existence with continuously growing Muslim populations".

 Ireland

 The Government of Ireland established diplomatic relations with Myanmar on a non-resident basis on 10 February 2004.
 The Irish Government was still concerned about the arbitrary detention of the opposition leader Aung San Suu Kyi.
 Burma Action Ireland is a pro-democracy group that freely operates in the Republic of Ireland.

 Ireland supported a UN commission of inquiry and international level monitoring of Myanmar after 2008, as part of their efforts to support democracy and human rights movements in Myanmar.
 This became public knowledge after official papers were leaked in September 2010.